tssan/cftutorials/content/Tutorials/static-page-generator.md

 > NOTE: Quickstart generates also Makefile that provides usefull commands like `make devserver` that starts development server that will automatically rebuild after you change any content file.

+> NOTE: Pelican can also handle publishing your work but it will be covered later in Step 8

 Great!
 Now we can actually wirte first article ;)

-# Step 5: Managing content - adding first blog entry
+## Step 5: Managing content - adding first blog entry

 To add new content you just need to create files inside `content` folder.

 `touch content/my-first-article.md`

 I'm choosing `Markdown` format.
 It is also possible to use `html` files out of the box.
-To use other formats check [pelican-plugins](https://github.com/getpelican/pelican-plugins).
+To use other formats check [pelican-plugins](https://github.com/getpelican/pelican-plugins){:target="_blank"}.

 The sample article file can looks like this: